Augustus Dickens: Freemasonry and possible return to England

 It is possible that Augustus returned to England for about a year between these two events, as he is reported to have joined the Freemasons in London, being initiated into Universal Lodge No.212 on 23 November 1855, and was present at two further meetings on 28 December 1855 and 25 January 1856.
 At the third meeting, he proposed his elder brother Alfred Lamerte [sic] Dickens for membership.
-He is also recorded In the Minutes as present on 28 November 1856, but after this, there is no clear record of his attending the Lodge.
+He is also recorded in the minutes as present on 28 November 1856, but after this, there is no clear record of his attending the Lodge.
 By 27 April 1860, his brother Alfred is recorded as the Master of the Lodge.

 Chicago, Illinois

-In June 1860 Dickens moved Chicago where he obtained a job with the Illinois Central Land Department.
+In June 1860 Dickens moved to Chicago where he obtained a job with the Illinois Central Land Department.
 Once settled he sent for Bertha and his three children, Bertram, Adrian, and Amy Bertha Dickens.
 Frederick Barnard, a neighbour of Augustus Dickens at this time later wrote:

 I remember Augustus Dickens well," he said.
 "A more genial and whole-souled man never lived.
 His face bore a remarkable resemblance to portraits of his brother that I have seen.
 Augustus was small and spare and not at all striking in appearance.
 But his ready humor, his brilliant conversation, made him the life of whatever company he happened to be in, and he was probably the most popular man in the land office.
 His manners were most polished and he gave the impression of having had a splendid education... their house was the frequent gathering place of a coterie of people of refinement and culture and of musicians...of great ability.
 Mrs. Dickens' playing of classical music on the piano was grand...She was familiar with the music of all the great composers, and to hear her play at evening receptions and parties at her home was a great treat for her guests.
 She would often sing as she played, and I can remember clearly the rich, mellow sweetness of her voice.
 Mrs. Dickens was an exemplary wife, a woman of gentle breeding and fine education.

 An article in The Chicago Herald in 1895 described Augustus as "inert, indifferent and thriftless.
 He was competent enough, but he was addicted to intemperance to a degree that practically blighted his usefulness.
 What he might have become, if of correct habits, no one dared to predict.
 As it was, he wasted his slender income on liquor".
 The paper claimed that several letters were written begging Dickens to come to Chicago to see his brother's plight, but that, to avoid having to meet his brother and his family, Charles Dickens avoided Chicago when he visited the United States on his reading tours.
 In reality, though, Augustus was already dead by the time Dickens's American tour was even announced.